pughlab/CapTCR-TIL-Tracking/README.md

 # System Requirements
 ## Hardware Requirements
-All scripts in this repository wereveloped on a system with the following specs:
+All scripts in this repository were developed on a system with the following specs:

 RAM: 8 GB
 CPU: 1.7 GHz Intel Core i7